-- Demonstrate accountability for professional practice and lifelong learning.
+- Demonstrate responsibility and accountability for professional practice and lifelong learning.

 The minimum time required to complete the program is 10 months, provided the student meets all other Nursing and University graduation requirements.
 Students working full-time typically complete the program in 16 months.
 Students may take a maximum of five years to complete the program after enrolling in nursing courses.
 All nursing classes are online and originate from the Muskogee campus.
 The class schedules address the needs of many RNs who work full-time and attend school part-time.
 Two courses (NURS 4115 Community Health Nursing and NURS 4294 Professional Nursing Synthesis) contain one credit hour arranged field experiences (64 clock hours).
 Arranged field experiences are usually scheduled during the weekday and conducted in the general area of the students' residences or employment.
 Independent nursing studies (1-2 credit hours) are available to address specific interests and elective hour needs.